zompiexx/wargames/README.md

   * Very simple program, just accepts any username and password

 * Pan-AM
-  * Reservation is working, but needs functionaility added to store reservations to data file
+  * Reservation are stored to a datafile
+  * Search facility to search for passenger name against datafile

 Still to do:
 * User Accounts (for users other than "Joshua")
 * Directory Listing
 * Global Thermonuclear War Game Logic
 * Tic-Tac-Toe Game with AI
-* Add search functionality to Pan-AM system

 If you want to try it out for yourself, here are the steps:
 * You will need a Linux machine